Morning came quietly.

 After a couple of rounds of drinks, the groups blended without effort.

-“You look like you just stepped out of a Hollister poster,” she said quietly.
+“You look like you just stepped out of a Hollister poster,” she said to Michael quietly.
 “Do you have a girlfriend?”

-Michael laughed and shook his head.
+Michael blushed and shook his head.
 “Nope.
 No girlfriend.
-Just an absentee brother and lots of friends.”
+Just an absentee brother and a handful of his buddies.”
 He opened his hands to indicate the group.

 Michael blinked.
 “What?”